digingbil/com_nxpeasycart/docs/architecture.md

 -   On the storefront, the product view detects missing/invalid slugs and renders the onboarding placeholder copy instead of raising a 404, allowing `/index.php?option=com_nxpeasycart` to remain functional while catalog data is still being seeded.
 -   `administrator/components/com_nxpeasycart/script.php` ensures the base schema is applied for installs, updates, and discover installs so environments never miss the `#__nxp_easycart_*` tables.

+### Categories & product editing refresh

+-   The admin SPA now ships with a dedicated **Categories** workspace backed by `CategoriesController`.
+The table renders an indented hierarchy (parent/child depth is shown via padding) plus usage counts, making it obvious which categories feed active products.
+The parent selector filters out the current node and its descendants, preventing cyclical trees.
+-   Product editing consumes the categories API: existing categories appear in a multi-select, while new names can still be created inline.
+The form posts normalised `{id, title, slug}` payloads so the backend can reuse existing rows or create new ones without duplicating pivot entries.
+-   All database bindings were refactored to pass concrete variables into Joomla’s query builder.
+This removed the sporadic `Argument #2 ($value) could not be passed by reference` fatal that previously surfaced when saving products, variants, or categories.

 ### Product payload (admin API)

 The `/api.products.*` endpoints exchange JSON objects similar to: